Harry Connick Jr.: Mid-1990s: funk

 In 1994, Connick decided to branch out.
 He released She, an album of New Orleans funk that also went platinum.
 In addition, he released a song called "(I Could Only) Whisper Your Name" for the soundtrack of The Mask, starring Jim Carrey, which is his most successful single in the United States to date.

 Connick took his funk music on a tour of the United Kingdom in 1994, an effort that did not please some of his fans, who were expecting a jazz crooner.
-Connick also went on a tour of the People's Republic of China in 1995, playing at the Shanghai Center Theatre.
+Connick also went on a tour of China in 1995, playing at the Shanghai Center Theatre.
 The performance was televised live in China for what became known as the Shanghai Gumbo special.
 In his third film Copycat (1995), Connick played a serial killer who terrorizes a psychiatrist (played by Sigourney Weaver).
 The following year, he released his second funk album, Star Turtle, which did not sell as well as previous albums, although it did reach No. 38 on the charts.
 However, he appeared in the most successful movie of 1996, Independence Day, with Will Smith and Jeff Goldblum.